 Pursuing Your Claim To the Social Security Appeals Council

 If your claim for Social Security Disability (SSD) benefits has been denied by the Administrative Law Judge (ALJ) who conducted your hearing, you are not out of options.
 Our Social Security attorneys may be able to help by appealing your case to the Social Security Appeals Council, even if Hawks Quindel did not represent you at hearing.
-This appeal must be prepared and sent within 60 days following your receipt of the ALJ’s unfavorable decision, so it is important to promptly consult with legal counsel.
+This appeal must be prepared and sent within 60 days following your receipt of the ALJ’s unfavorable decision, so it is important to promptly case evaluation with legal counsel.